natalieagus/50002/docs/FPGA/Lucid V2/shared-ram-gpu-cpu.md

 You should use Vivado `clock_wiz` or equivalent to generate the clock signal properly and not use other signals as clock.
 Read this [handout](https://natalieagus.github.io/50002/fpga/clocks) for more information.
 - Give appropriate `phase` value in the Clocking Wizard window to align the 25Mhz and 50Mhz clock properly
 - You will need these clock signals:
-  - `clk100`: 100Mhz (just in case you need the original clk)
+  - `clk100`: 100Mhz (just in case you need the original clk for other components unrelated to this)
   - `clk50`: 50Mhz (for data & instruction BRAM)
   - `clk25`: 25Mhz (for CPU PC reg, and GPU/driver reg)
   - `clk50_n`: 50Mhz (phase: 180, for GPU/driver cache reg)
   - `clk25_n`: 25Mhz (phase: 180, for CPU regfiles)
-  - `clk25_270`: 25Mhz (phase: 270, for GPU/driver cache enable), optional, you can generate this signal combinationally like in the sample code
 - Once generated, use it to drive the `clk` port of the RAM, CPU, GPU, etc

 ### Data RAM clock: `clk50`

 The underlying BRAM is clocked on `posedge clk50`.
 This is the moment the RAM <span class="orange-bold">latches</span> the current `ram_raddr` and produces `ram_rdata` on its output.
-Because the BRAM is *synchronous*, `ram_rdata` is not valid immediately after the address is driven; it only updates after a `clk50` posedge has occurred with the address stable at its input.
+Because the BRAM is *synchronous*, `ram_rdata` is not valid immediately after the address is driven but it only updates after a `clk50` posedge has occurred with the address stable at its input.

-The RAM sees one posedge per `clk25` half-period: one during the CPU slot and one during the GPU slot, and each time it captures whatever address the mux is currently presenting.
+The RAM sees one `clk50` posedge per `clk25` half-period: at one during the CPU slot (`t+10`) and one during the GPU slot (`t+30), and each time it captures whatever address the mux is currently presenting.

 ## Warning: Detecting Clock Edges